phrawzty/m8ball/README.md

 # Magic 8-Ball
 This is an API for the Magic 8-ball service.
+It is a Flask app built using the [Flask Restful](http://flask-restful.readthedocs.org/en/latest/) library; you will need to have that package (and its dependencies) available.

 ## WARNING WARNING WARNING
 This is just a mock-up and is primitive like the stone age.
 Expect all sorts of things to change.

-# Details, details
+# Runtime configuration
-This is a Flask app built using the [Flask Restful](http://flask-restful.readthedocs.org/en/latest/) library; you will need to have that package (and its dependencies) available.

 ## Debug
 To enable _debug_ mode just set the `M8_DEBUG` environment variable to `true`.